tigerbeetle/hackathon-2023/readme.md

     <table><tr valign="top">
     <td width="100"><img src="assets/safety.gif" align="left" margin ="16px" size="200px"/></td>
     <td>
     <b>Example:</b> Run multiple TigerBeetles and measure the availability when one or more replicas crash or are partitioned from the network.
-You can run it in the cloud or on your own laptop using anything you want (e.g. Docker, Kubernetes, etc).
+You can run it on the cloud or on your own laptop using anything you want (e.g. Docker, Kubernetes, etc).
 For a little more fun, you can even run TigerBeetle in a cluster of RaspberryPi's!
     </td>
     </tr></table>